Lamela deserves Tottenham place ahead of Alli, says ex-Spurs striker Bent | Goal.com

 “It’s going to be an interesting one because I think he might go with the same team,” Bent said in an interview with Football Insider.
 “I think Bergwijn, he’s going to play after his goal and his performance, Harry Kane, he’s not going to drop him, Son, you’re not going to drop him, so the next one is Lamela.

 “You’d have to say Lamela played really, really well and to be fair, Lo Celso didn’t even start.
-I think Lamela might have to wait and wait.
+I think Alli might have to wait and wait.

 “I think it would be a little bit unfair if Lamela was to come out.
 Every player deserves a fair crack and Lamela hasn’t at times hasn’t covered himself in glory which is why he hasn’t been a regular but when he does play well, I think he’s earned the right to get another go.”